Michigan GOP advances bill to make ballot drives harder

 LANSING, Mich. — Michigan Republicans moved Wednesday to curtail ballot initiatives by advancing a measure limiting how many signatures could come from any one region of the state, the latest proposal assailed by critics as an unconstitutional, lame-duck power grab from incoming Democratic officeholders or voters.

-The House Elections and Ethics Committee passed the bill 6-3 along party lines on a day when hundreds of protesters again demonstrated at the Capitol.
-The new legislation could clear the Republican-led House later Wednesday before moving to the GOP-controlled Senate.
+The House Elections and Ethics Committee passed the bill 6-3 along party lines on a day when hundreds of liberal activists again demonstrated at the Capitol.
+The new legislation could clear the Republican-led House in a lengthy session that was expected to drag beyond midnight into early Thursday, before moving to the GOP-controlled Senate next week.

-The move also comes a week after they maneuvered to significantly scale back minimum wage and paid sick time laws that began as ballot initiatives.
-At the behest of the business lobby, the Legislature preemptively adopted the wage and leave measures before the election, rather than let them go to a public vote, so it would be easier to change them after — an unprecedented strategy that is sure to spark lawsuits if Republican Gov. Rick Snyder signs the bills.
-GOP legislators also have advanced Wisconsin-like bills that would strip or dilute the powers of Democrats taking over the governor, attorney general and secretary of state offices.

-Wisconsin’s Republican Gov. Scott Walker is likely to sign legislation trimming the power of his successor after making a few, unspecified partial vetoes.
-The bills will be automatically delivered to him on Dec.
-20 if he does not call for them sooner, and once he has them Walker has six days to take action.
-The Wisconsin and Michigan actions have prompted criticism that the GOP Legislatures are ignoring the gains made by Democrats in the November election.

-The Michigan bill to tighten requirements for ballot initiatives drew criticism from across the political spectrum.
+The bill to tighten requirements for ballot initiatives drew opposition from across the political spectrum.

-“I think this bill is remarkably undemocratic,” said Erica Peresman, a volunteer who helped collect signatures for the initiative to expand voting options.
+“I think this bill is remarkably undemocratic,” said Erica Peresman, a volunteer from the Detroit suburb of Birmingham who helped collect signatures for the initiative to expand voting options.

 “It’s about putting up obstacles on top of the very significant signature requirement and petition rules that already exist to make it more expensive, more difficult and more burdensome for citizens like me to participate in the democratic process,” she said.

 The legislation would affect ballot committees initiating constitutional amendments, bills and referendums by capping the number of signatures that could come from an individual congressional district at 10 percent.
-There is no geographic threshold currently.
+There is no geographic threshold currently, and the measure could dilute the ability to circulate petitions primarily in more heavily populated, likely Democratic-leaning areas.
 Petition circulators also would have to file an affidavit with the state saying if they are a paid or volunteer signature gatherer.

 The bill was backed by business groups that said it would prevent fraud, better inform voters and require widespread support for statewide ballot proposals often funded by out-of-state interests.
 It was opposed by Democrats and organizations such as the American Civil Liberties Union of Michigan, the American Federation of State, County and Municipal Employees labor union and Right to Life of Michigan.